biotite-dev/biotite/doc/tutorial/structure.rst

 ^^^^^^^^^^^^^^^^^^

 This package would be almost useless, if there wasn't some means to analyze your structures.
-Therefore Biopython offers a bunch of functions for this purpose, reaching from simple bond angle and length measurements to more complex characteristics, like accessible surface area and secondary structure.
+Therefore, *Biopython* offers a bunch of functions for this purpose, reaching from simple bond angle and length measurements to more complex characteristics, like accessible surface area and secondary structure.
 The following section will introduce you to some of these functions, which